 Visit the Historic D-Day Beaches |

-La Conciergerie< at night, with the river Seine in the foreground
+La Conciergerie at night, with the river Seine in the foreground

-But, by the 14th century the royal residence had moved across the river to the Louvre and the Conciergerie had become a notorious prison.
-Its worst period of infamy was during the Terror of the French Revolution when hundreds were imprisoned, tried and guillotined there — including Marie Antoinette.
+The building known as La Conciergerie started life innocently enough as the residence of the Concierge, who was the keeper of the royal palace that was once located on Île de la Cité.
+By the 14th century the royal residence had moved across the river to the Louvre and the Conciergerie had become a notorious prison.
+Its worst period of infamy was during the French Revolution when hundreds were imprisoned, tried and guillotined there — including Marie Antoinette.
+Today, visitors can explore this historic building and learn about its varied roles through French history.

 Gardens and fountain of Palais Royal, photo by Mark Craft